 - Trade with someone for cooking.
 If there's something you're good at but someone else finds hard, maybe you can trade with them.
 For example if you like programming computers, maybe you could build a web site for someone and keep it updated, and in return they could cook for you a few days a week.

 - Keep some "emergency food" stocked so you don't go hungry on days when preparing food isn't manageable.
 For example, nuts and dried fruits are nutritious, high in calories, and can last a long time.

 Food Issues for Independent Autistic Adults is a website created by Patricia E. Clark that includes tips to help with cooking.Back to Top

 The U.S. Fire Administration has tips on cooking and fire safety.

-Keepingitkleen.com has a lot of information about sanitation and food safety.
+The U.S. Department of Agriculture has information on sanitation and food safety.

 If you have trouble with forgetting that things are cooking, some kitchen devices run on automatic timers and will shut off by themselves.
 Examples are microwaves, some toaster ovens, some rice cookers or steamers.